What Is the Salary of a Licensed Clinical Social Worker (LCSW)?

 Salaries by Specialty

-The U.S. Bureau of Labor Statistics (BLS) reported that social workers can expect to see employment grow by up to 19% over the 2012-2022 decade (www.bls.gov).
-Overall, growth in the social work field is expected to grow faster than the average for all occupations with percentages varying by specialty.
+The U.S. Bureau of Labor Statistics (BLS) reported that social workers can expect to see employment grow by up to 16% over the 2016-2026 decade (www.bls.gov).
+Overall, growth in the social work field is expected to grow much faster than the average for all occupations with percentages varying by specialty.

 Salaries by Employer Type

 Mean salaries in social work also vary by the type of employer.
-In May 2014, the BLS reported social worker mean annual wages by employer for each specialty area.
-The top-paying industries for child, family and school social workers were elementary and secondary schools, other schools, educational support services, consulting services, and psychiatric and substance abuse hospitals, with mean annual salaries of $53,060 to $60,700.
+In May 2018, the BLS reported social worker mean annual wages by employer for each specialty area.
+The top-paying industries for child, family, and school social workers were elementary and secondary schools; junior colleges; technical and trade schools; colleges, universities, and professional schools; and local government (excluding schools and hospitals), with mean annual salaries of $55,860 to $63,000.

-In the field of healthcare social work, the top-paying industries were health and personal care stores, specialty hospitals, employment services, insurance agencies and brokerages, and general medical and surgical hospitals.
-Salaries in these industries ranged from $59,440 to $73,740.
+In the field of healthcare social work, the top-paying industries were junior colleges; religious organizations; other professional, scientific, and technical services; management, scientific, and technical consulting services; and general medical and surgical hospitals.
+Salaries in these industries ranged from $64,910 to $70,810.

 Mean Salaries by State